Carol Gilligan: Selected works

-Written work
+Writing

 As a feminist, Gilligan has many works on women, especially girls during the time of adolescence.
+The following works are a few of her most notable pieces.

 In a Different Voice

 After entering the dialogue regarding women and morality in the 1960s, Gilligan published what is considered one of her most influential works in 1982.
 Before she conducted her research Gilligan knew that "psychologists had assumed a culture in which men were the measure of humanity, and autonomy and rationality ('masculine' qualities) were the markers of maturity.
 It was a culture that counted on women not speaking for themselves".
+She wanted there to be an opportunity for women to speak up since the nature of psychology led people to believe women had inferior qualities.
 To explore this theory further, Gilligan conducted her research using an interview method.
 Her questions centered around the self, morality and how women handle issues of conflict and choice.
 Her three studies that she references throughout the work were the college student study (moral development), the abortion decision study (experience of conflict), and the rights and responsibilities study (concepts of self and morality across men and women of different ages).
 From these studies Gilligan formed the framework for her ethics of care.